kbodeholt/bodeholt.com/_posts/2020-05-10-infosec-podcasts.md

   - Media
 ---

 Part of my daily routine is listening to podcasts since I have almost an hour commute to work, depending on the traffic situation.
 While Twitter is a great resource to be on top on what is happening in Information Security and the threat landscape in general, I think podcasts gives me something else that simple fast paced news cannot: deep dives, discussions, time to reflect etc. So, I have tried to create a collection of different InfoSec podcasts that I like and are worth checking out, my favorite "must listen" is Darknet Diaries by Jack Rhysider.
+Test Test Test

 ----